 Michigan State University Model U.N. is the premier High School conference in the Midwest.
-Over 3,500 delegates from 140 schools have attended our conference over the past eleven years.
+Over 5,500 delegates from 140 schools have attended our conference over the past fourteen years.
 Students from across the country have come back again and again to Michigan State University’s Model United Conference.
 Put simply, delegates have a great time.
 The staff at MSUMUN prides itself as being both educational and exciting.
 Committees a part of General Assemblies are meant to instruct students about the functions of the United Nations and how a legislature works as a body.
 The Crisis committees will take a look at more focused topics of either historical or current events.
 We are excited about all of our committees this year and our enthusiastic staff looks forward to hosting an excellent conference for you.
 Students will be able to explore a world-class university while visiting campus and get a taste of college life on Grand River Avenue.

 MSUMUN was founded in 2000 by students from James Madison College, MSU’s public affairs college.
 Hoping to create a conference that was fun, educational, and delegate-friendly, these students watched their dream become a reality at the first conference in 2001.
-Eight schools with sixty-seven delegates tackled topics that became extremely relevant just a few months later – the Historical Security Council dealt with the Soviet invasion of Afghanistan and the Legal committee debated the problem of state-sponsored terrorism.

 Interesting topics included the Historical Security Council, which dealt with the creation of Israel, and a conference-wide crisis dealing with outer space.

 In 2003, the conference expanded even further to 18 schools and 218 delegates.
 New committees, such as the United Nations High Commission on Refugees and NATO, were added to meet the growing demand.